seattlerb/rubyinline/README.txt

 == REQUIREMENTS:

-+ Ruby - 1.8.2 has been used on FreeBSD 4.6+ and MacOSX.
+* Ruby - 1.8.2 has been used on FreeBSD 4.6+ and MacOSX.
-+ POSIX compliant system (ie pretty much any UNIX, or Cygwin on MS platforms).
+* POSIX compliant system (ie pretty much any UNIX, or Cygwin on MS platforms).
-+ A C/C++ compiler (the same one that compiled your ruby interpreter).
+* A C/C++ compiler (the same one that compiled your ruby interpreter).
-+ test::unit for running tests ( http://testunit.talbott.ws/ ).
+* test::unit for running tests ( http://testunit.talbott.ws/ ).

 == INSTALL:

-+ make test  (optional)
+* make test  (optional)
-+ make install
+* make install

 == LICENSE:

 (The MIT License)

-Copyright (c) 2001-2007 Ryan Davis, Zen Spider Software
+Copyright (c) Ryan Davis, seattle.rb

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the